Peaches-xo/rock-paper-scissors/README.md

   Console text was all the same, hard to visually differentiate where one round finished & the next started.
   Added some styling with %c to visually break up each round.
 Added fun rainbow text at the end to show the winner.

+  PHASE 2 - RPS UI

+Positives: I noticed a lot of my code was repeating as I had the same code for each of the three player Selection buttons.
+I was able to refactor my code successfully from 180 lines down to 98 by using one eventListener on my button div, rather than 3 individual event listeners.
+This also allowed me to use the textContent of the button that was clicked as the playerSelection.

+Challenges I overcame:
+Once I was ready to release this little treasure to the world, I noticed the images wouldnt load on change.
+I found the images were saved in github with a lowercase first letter, but with an uppercase first letter on my computer.
+I changed the letters manually to match github but my terminal wouldnt recognise the change.
+A quick google, and I found I have to use git mv old_filename new_filename to change them all.
+This was an unexpected pain but was solved quickly.

+To look into:
+Would like to dive deeper into why git in the terminal didnt recognise the changes made in the folder.